 Please contact the Department Chair Dr. Jong Yi for more details.

 The Certificate in Finance prepares individuals who hold a bachelor’s degree in another field for entry into careers in financial advisory, corporate finance, money management, and commercial and investment banking.
 It is designed for career conversion (current Cal State LA bachelor's degree students should do a minor in finance).
 The certificate will require 15-semester units (five courses) - equivalent to a minor (see worksheet below).
-Students may begin their courses now and apply for the certificate in the last semester of completion.

 The Certificate in Real Estate program at Cal State LA is designed to prepare individuals who hold a bachelor's degree in a field other than real estate at Cal State LA or other accredited universities for entry into a variety of real estate careers, including sales, investment, management, and mortgage banking.
 It meets the course requirements for the California Real Estate Salesperson Exam while meeting partial requirements for the Broker Exam.
 (The broker Exam requires eight courses.)
 If you have not earned a bachelor's degree from any university, you can still take the courses.
 However, the Certificate in Real Estate will be issued after you have earned a bachelor's degree.